hazelcast/hazelcast-python-client/docs/getting_started.rst

 Getting Started
 ===============

-Hazelcast Python Client is a Hazelcast Client Protocol implementation for Python 2.7.
+Hazelcast Python Client is a Hazelcast Client Protocol implementation for Python 2.7, 3.4, 3.5, 3.6 and 3.7.

 Installation